riccardotrinchieri/auto-i18n/README.md

-# i18n-llm
+# auto-i18n

-**i18n-llm** is an internationalization tool designed to automatically extract the primary language locale directly from your codebase and leveraging the LLMs to generete additional locale files for multiple target languages, saving you time and effort in the localization process.
+**auto-i18n** is an internationalization tool designed to automatically extract the primary language locale directly from your codebase and leverage LLMs to generate additional locale files for multiple target languages, saving you time and effort in the localization process.

 1. [Usage Guide](#usage-guide)
 2. [Features](#features)